 Enjoy flowers at the Sun Bowl, disc golf, picnicking*, wading, paddling, and playgrounds!
 Kids will enjoy the bear sculptures and big bridge too.

-- Wading pool – scheduled to open Summer 2016.
-Stay tuned to Calgary Parks for updates!
+- Wading pool – See Calgary Parks for hours.

 5. Calgary Curling Club to 10th St NW – 4.5 km

 Visit several Calgary Landmarks including the Peace Bridge, Poppy Plaza (war memorial), Eau Claire Market & Prince’s Island Park.
 The playground at Prince’s Island Park is one of the best in the city & the splash park/wading pool at Eau Claire is a lot of fun too!